Everything you need to know to plan for your AP exams: test dates, how to register, score information, and study tools.

 What specifically do the APs test?

 A lot.
-Similar to the SAT Subject Tests, there are multiple different AP tests that cover a range of subjects.
-There are over 30 AP test options, ranging from Biology to European History to Music History.
+Similar to the SAT Subject Tests, there are AP tests that cover a range of subjects from Biology to European History to Music Theory.
+There are currently over 38 AP test options, though few high schools offer classes in every subject.
 Want to know the full list?
 We're glad you asked.
-See the full list.
+See the full list of AP subjects.

 How are the APs scored?

-AP exams are scored on a scale of 1–5.
+AP tests are scored on a scale of 1–5.
 While every college is different, most schools won't accept AP scores for credit unless you score at least a 4.

 When do AP scores come out?